-field a concatenation ofs(#3074)The Neighbor Report Subelements field is a concatenation of at least Minimum AP Count Neighbor Report subelements.
-Each Neighbor Report subelement has the same format as the Neighbor Report element.
+The FTM Range Subelements field shall include a concatenation of at least Minimum AP Count Neighbor Report subelements. (#3074)The Neighbor Report Subelements field is a concatenation of at least Minimum AP Count Neighbor Report subelements.
+Each Neighbor Report subelement has the same format as the Neighbor Report element and contains the Wide Bandwidth Channel subelement.
 See Table 8-104 (Optional subelement IDs for Fine Timing Measurement Range request(M55)) and Table 8.4.2.36 (Neighbor Report element).
 The Neighbor Report Subelements field specifies a superset of nearby APs with which the requested STA is requested to perform the Fine Timing Measurement procedure (see 10.11.9.11 (Fine Timing Measurement Range report(#2403))).

 (#3074)The Optional Subelements field contains zero or more subelements.
 The subelement format and ordering of subelements are defined in 8.4.3 ((#2041)Subelements).(#6707).
 The optional subelements are listed in Table 8-104 (Optional subelement IDs for Fine Timing Measurement Range request(M55)).